 2. Think Before You Eat

 Sure, weight loss is all about calories.
-But there are plenty of factors that determine how, when, and what you eat.
+But plenty of factors determine how, when, and what you eat.
 And these can play a big role in helping you make healthy eating options.

 After a stressful day, many people turn to junk food and sugary treats.
 But are you really hungry?
 Stress eating can throw any diet plan out the window.
 Stress can become the reason why you will make poor choices with your diet and over time, can result in weight gain.
 This is especially true if stress is already part of your lifestyle or daily routine.